1995parham/github-do-not-ban-us/README.md

 1. Github restricted our access to private repositories suddenly, but at very least we wanted Github to warn us before limiting our access.

-2. GitHub's team decided to take one step further and restrict us **based on our Nationality** no matter where we are living, while they were able to just restrict our IP addresses like other US-based companies.
+2. GitHub's team decided to take one step further and restrict us **based on IP address history** no matter where we are living, while they were able to just restrict our IP addresses like other US-based companies.

 Eventually, we are hoping that GitHub's team:

 - Let us download our private repositories and also make them public (setting control).
    - **UPDATE:** It is possible now to make private repositories public.
-- Change their restriction policies to not limiting users based on their Nationality.
+- Change their restriction policies to not limiting users based on their place of residence and location.
 - Cnnounce their decision publicly and apologize for making this situation (like what slack did before in the same situation: https://slackhq.com/an-apology-and-an-update).

 ## Open-source projects made by Iranian developers